isuru18113/shopmate-app/README.md

 flutter_localizations: package that provides localization and internationalization support for Flutter applications.

-mockito: ^5.4.2:  package used for create mock objects for testing
+mockito: ^5.4.2:  package used for create mock objects for testing.